-Aberdeen 2-1 Real Madrid: John Hewitt - from ball boy to hero
+The ball boy who toppled Real Madrid

 'Try to get on the end of something'

-Real got the penalty which got them back into the game and knocked us back.
-We still pushed forward to get the winning goal but it never happened in the 90 minutes.
+Real got the penalty that got them back into the game and knocked us back.
+We still pushed forward to get the winning goal, but it never happened in the 90 minutes.
 Then I got my opportunity.

 Alex said to me 'go out there, enjoy yourself and try to get on the end of something'.

-When Mark McGhee had the ball on the wing, you were never sure if he was going to whip it in first time or beat the man, then double back and do it again because he sometimes had a habit of doing that.
+When Mark McGhee had the ball on the wing, you were never sure if he was going to whip it in first time or beat the man, then double back and do it again, because he sometimes he had a habit of doing that.
 I could see the goalkeeper and the goal, so I made a beeline for it and hoped that Mark would whip it in.

-All of a sudden, he took a touch to his left and put in the cross and as it came in, I could see the keeper rooted to his line and then eventually come for the ball.
-I knew he wasn't getting to it so I just had to make sure the ball made contact with my head, which it did.
+All of a sudden, he took a touch to his left and put in the cross and, as it came in, I could see the keeper rooted to his line and then eventually come for the ball.
+I knew he wasn't getting to it, so I just had to make sure the ball made contact with my head, which it did.

 I wasn't sure what I was doing, I jumped up in the air to celebrate, my hands were covered in mud.
 Big Dougie Rougvie wrestled me and I don't remember much after that.
 Just jubilation.